 Last week, when an international student asked me where I was from, I answered: “here in Montreal”.

 “Oh, so you’re Québécois.” he said.
 That statement, as always, made me bristle.

 “I’m a Montrealer” I specified.
 He didn’t ask what the difference was, but the perplexed look on his face asked for him.
-I can’t blame his confusion, because the truth is, being a first generation Anglophone born and raised in Québéc can be confusing.
+I can’t blame him for his confusion, because the truth is, being a first generation Anglophone born and raised in Québéc can be confusing.
 Am I Canadian?
 Québécois?
 A Montrealer?
 Or a displaced West Indian?
 It depends on who you ask.
 In Cambodia, a young girl wandering the streets selling everything from guidebooks to hand made flutes told me point blank I couldn’t be from Canada because my skin is black.
 In Japan, Japanese people often assumed I was from New York City and in other parts of the world I’ve had this conversation ad nauseum:

 Stranger: Where are you from?

 At this point, if I’m in a wicked mood I say Africa which seems to be a satisfactory answer.
 I see it as a half-truth since someone in my family came from there at some point.
 If I feel like explaining, then I’ve got my script down pat: I was born in Montreal, but my parents are from Barbados.
 And yes, I have a Spanish name and speak Spanish fluently but no, people in Barbados don’t speak it.
 Categorize me as you see fit.